Mincka/DMArchiver/README.md

 ## FAQ

 ### What happens to my password and my messages?
 Are they sent to a third-party service?
 Not at all.
-Everything happens on your computer.
+Unlike other online backup services, everything happens here on your computer.
 Your username and your password are only sent once to Twitter using a secured connection.
 Your messages are downloaded from your connection, and are written on your computer at the end of the script execution, so are the images and the GIFs if you chose to download them.

 ### I received an e-mail from Twitter saying a suspicious connection occured on Twitter, should I be worried about it?
 Not at all.
 The tool simulates a Firefox browser on Windows 10.
 Consequently, if you do not use usually this configuration, Twitter warns you about this.
 You can safely ignore this message if you received it at the same time the tool was used.